neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

     >>> stf.get_trace()[1600:3200]

-Note that sampling points and time are related as follows.
+Note that the index :math:`i` of a sampling point and the corresponding time :math:`t`, measured from the start of the trace, are related as follows:

 .. math::

-      {\displaystyle p(i)=\frac{t}{dt}}
+      {\displaystyle i=\frac{t}{\Delta t}}

-where **dt** can be obtained with the following function:
+where the sampling interval :math:`\Delta t` can be obtained with the following function:
 ::

     >>> dt = stf.get_sampling_interval()

 Then, if our sampling interval (dt) is 0.05 msec, the points selected correspond to 80 and 160 msec respectively.
-Alternatively, one could have though about this command:
+Alternatively, one could have thought about this command:
 ::

-    >>> stf.get_trace()[80/dt,160/dt]
+    >>> stf.get_trace()[80/dt:160/dt]

 However this will not work.
 Slicing requires integers arguments and not floats (both 80/dt and 160/dt are floats).
 So we have to transform this ratio to integer.
 Besides that, the float precision of python will play against us here.
 If we make dt = stf.get_sampling_interval, we will find that dt = 0.05000000074505806 rather than 0.05.
-Note that if you do not round up (with ceil) before int(80/dt) you will get one sampling point less that expected.
+Note that if you do not round up (with ceil) before int(80/dt) you will get one sampling point less than expected.

 ::